dalinaum/realm-blog/tutorial/blog-en.md

 Author: Leonardo YongUk Kim <lk@realm.io>

-[Realm Node.js was released on November 16](https://realm.io/news/first-object-database-realm-node-js-server/) Realm's powerful features are available on the server side with Node.js now.
+[Realm Node.js was released on November 16th](https://realm.io/news/first-object-database-realm-node-js-server/) Realm's powerful features are available for the server side with Node.js now.
 In order to demonstrate how to use Realm, let's build a simple blog.

 This tutorial assumes you already use macOS or Linux environment to use the shell environment, and Node.js and `npm` are also installed.
-If they are not installed yet, please see [https://nodejs.org/en/] to install them.
+If they are not installed yet, please see [here](https://nodejs.org/en/) to install them.

 ## Setting the default environment